elvisjedusor/bitcoinOG/RPC_API.md

 # Bitok RPC API Documentation

-**Complete JSON-RPC API Reference for Exchanges, Mining Pools, Block Explorers, and Wallet Integration**
+JSON-RPC API for exchanges, mining pools, block explorers, and whatever else you need it for.

-Version: Bitcoin 0.3.19 / Bitok
+Version: Bitok 0.3.19 Mainnet

 ---